 Riders for Health

-The international nonprofit Riders for Health addresses the problem of the absence of effective transport infrastructure in rural Africa preventing citizens from receiving health services, which is especially deadly for newborns, women post-childbirth and those suffering from infectious diseases.
-In 1989, a team that became the Riders began organizing and enabling cars, trucks and motorcycles to bring health services to rural cities in Gambia, Lesotho, Liberia, Zimbabwe, Malawi, Kenya and Nigeria.
-Riders for Health supports ministries of health and local healthcare organizations in managing fleets of vehicles by providing innovative logistics systems solutions.
-They can provide a greater reliability of service delivery, safe driver/rider training and preventive maintenance for vehicles.
+The international nonprofit Riders for Health addresses the problem of the absence of effective transport infrastructure in rural Africa preventing citizens from receiving health services, which is especially deadly for newborns, women post-childbirth, and those suffering from infectious diseases.
+In 1989, a team that became the Riders began organizing and enabling cars, trucks, and motorcycles to bring health services to rural cities in Gambia, Lesotho, Liberia, Zimbabwe, Malawi, Kenya, and Nigeria.
+Riders for Health supports the ministries of health and local healthcare organizations in managing fleets of vehicles by providing innovative logistics systems solutions.
+They can provide greater reliability of service delivery, safe driver/rider training, and preventive maintenance for vehicles.
 They are also equipped to transport patient samples to health facilities and laboratories as well as to refer patients to hospitals when a higher level of care is necessary.

 The key to the success of these health organizations based in social entrepreneurship is sustainability.
 These organizations are doing far more than simply addressing social and health-related issues head-on.
 By educating and assisting local workers in setting up fully functioning health services, they are enabling long-term solutions to keep communities healthy.